DIYbiosphere/sphere/docs/about/community.md

 permalink: /docs/about/community/
 crumb: about
 title: Development Community
-summary: The composition of our contributing community and the roles and privileges of members of the development community
+summary: The roles and privileges of our contributing and developing community
 ---

 Any, and all users who contribute to the project are considered _contributors_.
 The _development community_ refers to members of the [DIYbiosphere organization][gh_org] in GitHub.
 [Members][members] have greater access permissions to the project and can be part of [Teams][teams] who are key members with distict roles in the development and enjoy greater access privileges.
 Submit an issue to [request membership][join] and join us!

 ## Access Permission Levels
 There are different access levels: _Read_, _Write_, _Admin_, and _Owner_.
-Github [explains them][gh_permissions] in detail but we explain the most most important and relevant ones in this page.
+Github [explains them][gh_permissions] in detail but we explain the most important and relevant ones in this page.

 ## Non-members
 Anyone with a GitHub account can contribute to the DIYbiosphere project.
 Their contributions require more steps to complete.
 Basic actions of non-members are: